liangp/MCSTN-3DSOT/README.md

 # Multi-Correlation Siamese Transformer Network with Dense Connection for 3D Single Object Tracking

 ## Introduction
 This repository is the official implementation of the paper "Multi-Correlation Siamese Transformer Network with Dense Connection for 3D Single Object Tracking, IEEE Robotics and Automation Letters, 2023".
-Our code is based on previous work [V2B](https://github.com/fpthink/V2B).
+Our code is based on [V2B](https://github.com/fpthink/V2B) and [SST](https://github.com/tusen-ai/SST).